-Alternative to Meds has been a trusted source of help for antidepressant tapering for 15+ years.
-We have published evidence we invite you to review that clearly shows our clients’ success.
-Even with people who have what might be considered highly unusual symptoms, these same symptoms are much more common than what is generally reported.
+Alternative to Meds has been a trusted source of help for antidepressant tapering for 17+ years.
+We have a body of published evidence we invite you to review that clearly shows the consistent levels of our clients’ success.
+Even with people who have what might be considered highly unusual medication side effects, we have observed that these same symptoms are much more common than what is generally reported.
 Not only do we specialize in these symptoms, but many of us have also had to endure them ourselves.
 With our extensive training, our lengthy history in assisting our clients, and our own personal experiences, we have acquired the skills needed to help others through their own medication tapering program.

 15 Years Experience by Professionals Who Understand Your Journey.

-Information here is for anyone searching for information on Wellbutrin tapering, or for general information before stopping Wellbutrin.
+Information here is given for anyone searching for information on Wellbutrin tapering, or for general information on the drug if you are considering stopping Wellbutrin.
 Please be advised that this drug is also prescribed under quite a number of other names.
-The list of alternative names includes Zyban, bupropion, Fortivo XL, Aplenzin, Prolev, Quomem, and others.1
+The generic drug name is bupropion, and the list of brand names includes Zyban, Fortivo XL, Aplenzin, Prolev, and Quomem.1

-All of these various drug names, however, refer to the same molecular blueprint.
-Some have additional drugs added, and other versions may be timed-release.
+All of these various drug names, however, refer to the same basic molecular blueprint.
+Some may have additional drugs added, for example, naltrexone is added to bupropion in a drug called Contrave.10 Other versions may be timed-release, where XL (extended-release) or SR (sustained-release) follows the drug name.
 Look for this information on the prescription label.
-For example, Zyban is primarily approved for quitting smoking, but Wellbutrin, with exactly the same molecular structure, is not approved for use in quitting smoking.
-The key point, despite the many names for this drug, would be to understand that Zyban is the same as Wellbutrin, and should not be viewed as “less toxic” or less habit-forming, or not subject to similar harsh effects.
-This drug is classed as an “NDRI” or a norepinephrine and dopamine reuptake inhibitor.
+Curiously, Zyban is primarily approved for quitting smoking, but Wellbutrin, with exactly the same molecular structure, is not approved for use in quitting smoking.
+The key point, despite confusion generated by marketing practices, is to understand that Zyban is the same as Wellbutrin, and should not be viewed as “less toxic” or less habit-forming, or without similar side effects.
+Wellbutrin is a stimulant, classed as an “NDRI” or a norepinephrine and dopamine reuptake inhibitor.3,5

 Challenges of Wellbutrin Tapering and Titration